GriffData/qut-worksheets-template/README.md

-# Worksheets for MXN601
+# Worksheets for template for QUT.

-Developed by Joshua Bon and Chris Drovandi.
+Developed by Joshua Bon.

+## Required packages

+Install these in packages in `R` before you get started:

+`install.packages("tint", dependencies = TRUE)`

+This might not be exhaustive.

 ## Project structure